Pteratato/Craig/Craig_01.md

 Today feels like a pinstriping kind of day.

 I can tell it’s going to be a lucky sort of day, so I pull on my favorite socks for good measure.
 They’re pineapple argyle with green accents, and stitched little ants marching along the pattern lines.
-They were a stocking stuffing from Madison many Christmases ago, and they have a bit of magic to them.
+They were a stocking stuffer from Madison many Christmases ago, and they have a bit of magic to them.
 I feel bolder when I wear that pineapple argyle.

 I head out the door 4.5 minutes earlier than usual, and this is another lucky sign.